Rodric's opinion of the Restored Gospel's doctrines change as more revelation comes. In the meantime, reasoning and perception rule the day.

 In coming days, it will not be possible to survive spiritually without the guiding, directing, comforting, and constant influence of the Holy Ghost

-We make excuses that there is some deeper understanding that was not apparent to most people and that we should trust in God.
+In the past, we made excuses that there was a deeper understanding that was not apparent to most people and that we should trust in God.
 It felt wrong to some, but we would not allow one teaching or idea to destroy a lifetime of faith, which is a miracle apparent to our lives.
 One question unanswered does not destroy hundreds confirmed.

-Being a Black American and a member of The Church of Jesus Christ of Latter-day Saints also known, though incorrectly as Mormons is its own crucible of faith.
-The history of the church and its treatment of Blacks is an ever-present reminder of what has occurred in the United States at the hands of Christians who claimed to worship Jesus Christ as a few took whips to the backs of human beings they refused to see as fellow brothers and sisters.
+Being a Black American and a member of The Church of Jesus Christ of Latter-day Saints is its own crucible of faith.
+The history of the Church and its treatment of Blacks is an ever-present reminder of what has occurred in the United States at the hands of Christians who claimed to worship Jesus Christ as a few took whips to the backs of human beings they refused to see as fellow brothers and sisters.

 Elijah Abel was a Black member of the Church who held a prominent position in the community of Nauvoo, a city built from the swamps of Commerce, Illinois, at the prompting of Joseph Smith, the first prophet of the Church.
-Elijah received employment as an undertaker and a calling in the priesthood as a member of the Seventy of the church and missionary during the presidencies of Joseph Smith, Jr. and Brigham Young.
-He is one of a small number of Blacks who held the priesthood before the Revelation of Priesthood in 1978 allowing all worthy male members of the church to be ordained to the priesthood regardless of race and color.
+Elijah received employment as an undertaker and a calling in the priesthood as a member of the Seventy of the Church and missionary during the presidencies of Joseph Smith, Jr. and Brigham Young.
+He is one of a small number of Black men who held the priesthood before the Revelation on Priesthood in 1978 allowing all worthy male members of the Church to be ordained regardless of race and color.